luckylegend-project/lucky-legend/WHITEPAPER.md

 A portion of the supply is held by the creator wallet.

-Liquidity has been publicly provided and remains visible on-chain.
+Liquidity has been publicly provided by the project.
+It is locked and remains visible on-chain.

-Token balances, transactions, liquidity positions, and burns can be independently verified through public Solana tools and explorers.
+Token balances, transactions, liquidity positions, burns, and lock status can be independently verified through public Solana tools and explorers.

 ---